 - We’ve often said.
 “All companies have only two divisions: Sales and Sales Support.”
 From accounting to the receptionist, from production to marketing, every job in the company that is not selling is “Sales Support.”
 Where does the money come from to pay your non-sales people anyway?
 From Sales of course!
 Base your compensation plans for both sales and non-sales staff, on sales to reinforce this interdependent relationship.

 - Your company may have to go through various middlemen before you have the luxury of selling the ultimate consumer.
-You sales support staff should have a clear financial incentive to help your sales people make those transactions happen smoothly.
+Your sales support staff should have a clear financial incentive to help your salespeople make those transactions happen smoothly.
 Providing timely information, compelling sales tools, and effective marketing programs are a good start.

 - Your product must be dependably available and the compelling reasons to make the purchase must be effectively communicated.
 Only then can the prospect make the decision to purchase your product.
 Only then can a sale happen.